cdaringe/redirct-function-output-streams/README.md

 # redirect-function-output-streams

-redirect all streams on and above a function on the stack.
+redirect `stdout` and/or `stderr` streams from within a function call.
 WAT!

 streams are not primatives of functions--they are primatives of processes. however, it is feasible to isolate if stream content is being written within the context of a specific function's stack, and handle it.